FREQUENTLY ASKED QUESTIONS

 We strongly encourage you to ask questions of our staff and the families who have worked with AGCI.
 Our mission is firmly planted in our calling: to help children find their forever families.
 We work hard toward this end and recognize that, although there will always be orphans to help, we can make a difference one life at a time.
 We love talking to families about our mission and work, so please contact us with questions by filling out the form below.

-What if my family lives outside of the states where AGCI has offices (Oregon, Indiana, Michigan, Ohio, Kentucky, Texas and Washington)?
+What if my family lives outside of the states where AGCI has offices (OR, IN, MI, OH, KY, TX and WA)?

 Even if you do not live in one of these states, you can still adopt a child through AGCI.
 In fact, this is the situation for most AGCI families.
 You will work with a local home study agency, complete a home study, and send it to AGCI for review.
 The same social worker can also do the post-placement reports for your family.
 If you have any questions, please contact us by filling out the form below.
 We are happy to send you a list of referrals for current and past adoptive families who live in your state.